aburtson/minimal-project-structure/README.md

 To start a project:

- - run npm install to get required dependences
+ - run npm install to get required dependencies
  - Navigate to the folder with gulpFile within using your terminal and type in (gulp) to start your server and watch your files.
  - To remove files and folders made by gulp navigate to the folder with gulpFile within using your terminal and run (gulp clean).